elsayedzahran/HospitalManagementCrud/README.md

 - POST /add: Adds a new patient.
 - POST /delete/{id}: Deletes a patient with the specified ID.
 - POST /update/{id}: Updates a patient with the specified ID.
-- GET /search?name={name}: Searches for patients by name.

 ### DrugController
 - REST controller for managing drugs.